StefFrustagli/the-italian-hangman-game/README.md

 ## Features and game functionalities

 ### How to play
-The goal of the game is to identify the words correctly in order to save the little man from execution.
+The goal of the game is to identify the word correctly in order to save the little man from execution.
 There are seven possible attempts.
 To simplify guessing, I have identified 3 different categories that the player can select at the beginning of the game.

 ### Existing Features